 Carbohydrate: 80 grams

-Stay healthy this winter!
+Stay healthy with these immunity foods for winter!

 Yours in Health-